 I have a blog post on how I teach opinion writing here.

-You can read how I teach informational writing hereEach of writing units include lesson plans, student printables, mentor text ideas, rubrics, and celebration ideas.
+You can read how I teach informational writing hereEach of the writing units include lesson plans, student printables, mentor text ideas, rubrics, and celebration ideas.
 I recently finished a new writing unit for fictional narratives, and I’m so excited to finally have it published.
 Like my other units, it includes a pacing guide, which lays out the lessons in a logical order.

 My lessons begin by teaching about the elements of fictional narratives.
 For students to write a fictional narrative, they must know what a fictional narrative is.
 I like to show students various pictures, and have them think of writing prompts that can be used with the pictures.
 We refer to those prompts throughout the unit.